Jewellery insurance: A claiming and record keeping guide

-If you’re considering engagement ring insurance, or jewellery insurance in general, AAMI can help you get cover in two ways:
+If you’re considering engagement ring insurance, or jewellery insurance in general, AAMI can help you get cover in three ways:

-- Home and Contents Insurance, if something goes awry at home, and
+- Home and Contents Insurance, if something goes awry at home.

 - Portable Valuables Cover, as a Home and Contents Insurance Optional Cover, for coverage while you’re out and about.

 Add your jewellery to a home inventory

-A home inventory list is just a fancy name for a list of the things in your house, along with proof of their value.
+A home inventory is just a fancy name for a list of the things in your house, along with proof of their value.
 It’s a good way to organise important documents like warranties and receipts.

-If you’re an AAMI customer, you’ll need to specify items worth more than $1,000 on your Home and Contents policy.
-If you don’t, each item will only be insured for up to $1,000, meaning that’s the most you can be paid out if you ever make a claim for them – even if they’re worth a lot more.
+If you’re an AAMI customer, you’ll need to specify jewellery worth more than $2,000 on your Home and Contents policy.
+If you don’t, each item or set will only be insured for a maximum of $2,000 (up to $5,000), meaning that’s the most you can be paid out if you ever make a claim for them – even if they’re worth a lot more.

 Record important details

-Keep track of important info for each item by adding these details to your home inventory list:
+Keep track of important info for each item by adding these details to your home inventory:

 - the time and date you bought it